autione/autione/README.md

 ## 👋 Hi, I'm Auti
-Also known as [AutiOne](https://auti.one) on the internet, and Davi in real life.
+Also known as [AutiOne](https://auti.one) through my funky brand.
 I code and design stuff on my computer since my early nerdy days, and hope to make something useful eventually.
 You can use any pronouns with me, but I do prefer they/them! :)

 You can reach out to me through the links below: